 Google Analytics gives you insights into who your visitors are, what they care about and more.
 You can also identify your top landing and exit pages, find out which pages are converting, analyse how people use your site and much more.
 It’s all fantastic data for putting together your user personas to make sure that your digital marketing strategy is targeting the right people!

-Seb, Search Marketing Manager: Screaming Frog
+Matt, Organic Search Manager: Screaming Frog

 My favourite tool is Screaming Frog.
 While it looks pretty simplistic on first glance, it's actually one of the most useful and cost-effective tools in an SEO's arsenal.
 Yes, it can be used to crawl your site and give you a list of pages, redirects and errors, but there's also a lot more to it.
-Use it to identify a site's structure, create sitemaps, test whether a list of redirects are working, find exactly where any broken links may exist, and more.
+Use it to identify a site's structure, create sitemaps, test whether a list of redirects is working, find exactly where any broken links may exist, and more.

 Screaming Frog also has integration with Google Analytics and Majestic, meaning you can pull in traffic and link data in an instant.
-Previously, this took a long time to collate and required strong Excel chops, so this addition is a brilliant time saver for content audits, where gaining this extra detail is really handy to answer more complex questions like whether the site's structure is hindering traffic levels for deeper pages.
+Previously, this took a long time to collate and required strong Excel chops, so this addition is a brilliant time-saver for content audits, where gaining this extra detail is really handy to answer more complex questions like whether the site's structure is hindering traffic levels for deeper pages.

 The first allows you to paste a list of keywords into the tool which at a press of a button are converted into every different keyword match type.
 This seems like a simple task but it saves a huge amount of time when populating an account with different keyword match types.

 The second tool allows you to automatically build a list of combinations of keywords and phrases.
 For example, if you have a list of locations that you want to prefix with a keyword, like "Italian food London", this tool will automatically build a list of phrases saving you masses of time.